1st Year

 All your baby’s food and nutrition needs can be met with breast milk or formula.

 When a baby needs to eat every two or three hours, even during the night, it may seem as if you’ll never get to sleep again.
-As she gets bigger, though, she won’t need to be fed as often.
+As they get bigger, though, they won’t need to be fed as often.

 When should you feed your baby?
-Whenever she is hungry.
+Whenever they are hungry.
 Watch the clock but also watch—and listen—to your baby.
 Babies usually cry when they’re hungry.
 If fed when hungry, many babies will start to get themselves on a regular schedule in about a month.

 If you try to set a rigid feeding schedule, you and your baby may both be frustrated and unhappy.
 So, be as flexible as you can be during this first month.

 Rather than growing a little bit each day, babies grow in spurts.
 During growth spurts, your baby may seem hungry all the time.
-She will stop eating when she is full, so don’t try to get her to take more than she wants.
+They will stop eating when they’re full, so don’t try to get them to take more than they want.

 Breast Feeding Tips